epower/devlife/README.md

 `[sleepy]`

-When I am the only one to notice a bug on friday night
+When I am the only one to notice a bug on Friday night
 ------
 ![sneak_peak](https://raw.github.com/manifestinteractive/devlife/master/DevLife.AdiumEmoticonSet/sneak_peak.gif)